 What is overload current.

-Most houses have either a 10mm2, or a 16mm2 consumer mains.
+Most houses have either a 10mm2, or a 16mm2 consumer mains – some are only 6mm2 and have a rating of just 40A.
 They may be single phase (2 wires), or three phase (4 wires).
 Occasionally two phases may be present (3 wires)

 In most instances a 10mm2 consumer mains has a capacity of 50A, while a 16mm2 consumer mains has a capacity of 63A – according to the Wiring Rules.